paxdotdev/pax/README.md

 Pax is a user interface engine for native apps & websites.

-Write application logic in Rust while declaring content & behavior in Pax's JSX-inspired user interface description language.
+Write application logic in TypeScript or Rust while declaring content & behavior in Pax's JSX-inspired user interface description language.

 Pax compiles into native desktop/mobile apps and WebAssembly-driven web apps.
 It's very fast and very lightweight.